-10 Ethical & Sustainable Alternatives to Amazon
+9 Ethical & Sustainable Alternatives to Amazon for Better Buying

 While online one stop shops are convenient, affordable, and often risk free with free shipping & returns, it’s important to ask the question: are we choosing the right companies to shop from?
-In the U.S alone, 55% of online shoppers choose Amazon as their first e-commerce option.

 woman looking for sustainable alternatives to amazon